Erik993/TrackApplication/TrackApplication/README.txt

 4) ViewModel - handle UI, repare data for UI, loads data into state.
 Transcient lifetime

----Comments, what can be impoved or doesnot works as intended
-1) after element update, need to go back to main element page, then on show page, and element is shown updated. perhaps UI can't immediately show updated element data, so before-update data is shown

 Libraries installed:
 1) CommunityToolkit.Mvvm -Version 8.4.0 to use it instead of manual INotifyPropertyChange
-2) Microsoft.EntityFrameworkCore.InMemory - for test project
-3) Bogus. https://github.com/bchavez/Bogus to populate DB with fake data
+2) Bogus. https://github.com/bchavez/Bogus to populate DB with fake data
-4) Microsoft.Extensions.Configuration.Json
+3) Microsoft.Extensions.Configuration.Json

 How the update functionality works, data flow:
 1) ShowPage has button that calls the command, as example: